 Wait Before You Take A Second Dose

-As mentioned above, it is recommended to start with a small dose AND wait before taking a second dose.
+As mentioned above, starting with a small dose AND waiting before taking a second dose is recommended.

 This is because edibles have a delayed onset.
 They are slower to take effect due to their need to travel through the digestive system.